zarinlo/codelabs/codelab-springboot-api.md

 | API Key |`x-rapidapi-key: 9e87a2c143msh6b92309e36af212p15ccc6jsn2bc37ea481bd` | This will be passed in as a header in the API request.
 | Path | `/price` | This is the path to view the prices for a specific stock index.
 | Query Parameter | `Indices=<SOME-VALUE-HERE>` | The API requires the `Indicies` query parameter to be passed in an accepted value, such as `NIFTY NEXT 50`, found in the API docs for **Latest Stock API**.

+To make a test call to this API, we are going to use Postman.

+[Postman](https://www.postman.com/product/rest-client/) is an API client that makes it easy for developers to create and save simple and complex HTTP/s requests, as well as read their responses.
+The result - more efficient and less tedious work.

 In Postman, setup a simple `GET` request with the following values to target:
 ```